 Other Signs to Watch Out for

 The signs of substance abuse above are the main ones, but there can also be other hints that your child is getting involved in drugs.
-If you examine their room and belonging, you may notice some of the tools and materials that drug users typically have.
+If you examine their room and belongings, you may notice some of the tools and materials that drug users typically have.
 These include needles, pipes, small containers, vials, straws, and a range of wrappers.

-You may also smell unusual smells, notice drug residues, and notice the strong smell of perfumes used to cover up the smell of drugs.
+You may also smell unusual smells, notice drug residues, and the strong smell of perfumes used to cover up the smell of drugs.
 Some of the things that can start going missing in your home include cash, valuables, alcohol, cigarettes, and medication.

 The Benefits of Counseling for Teens